matteoJeulin/15-466-game3/README.md

-# (TODO: your game's title)
+# Jump the boom

-Author: (TODO: your name)
+Author: Matteo Jeulin (mjeulin)

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: This game is a challenging platformer where every jump's timing counts.

 Screen Shot: